- Immunoelectrophoresis refers to precipitation in agar under an electric field.

 - Antigens are placed into wells cut in a gel (without antibody) and electrophoresed.
 A trough is then cut in the gel into which antibodies are placed.

-- The antibodies diffuse laterally to meet diffusing antigen, and lattice formation and precipitation occur permitting determination of the nature of the antigens.
+- The antibodies diffuse laterally to meet diffusing antigens, and lattice formation and precipitation occur permitting determination of the nature of the antigens.

 - The term “immunoelectrophoresis” was first coined by Grabar and Williams in 1953.